Chirag-varu/hypotheses-generator/README.md

 - `use_sunlight(entity, action)` → e.g. `can(plant, use_sunlight)`
 - `has_symptom(entity, symptom)` → e.g. `has_symptom(john, fever)`
 - `has_part(entity, part)` → e.g. `has_part(car, wheels)`

+**Or use simple English sentences:**
+- `The animal has property feathers and can fly`
+- `Birds can swim and have property wings`
+- `X has property fur`

+The system will extract facts from these sentences automatically.

 ---